Creating KML Folders By Feature Type Fanout

 Introduction

 KML Folders define the nested tree structure in the Google Earth Places pane (as shown below).
-This tree control helps organize data presentation to the user so they can turn on and off layers of interest.
+This tree control helps organize data presentation for the user, allowing them to turn on and off layers of interest.
 It also helps group features together so the user isn’t presented with a list of thousands of features.
 For example, instead of a hundred different zoning types, you might want to organize your zone features into zone categories such as commercial, residential, industrial, transportation, and open space.

 kml-folders-example1.png